IO42630/env-sync/README.md

 ### Issues <a name="issues"></a>

+- Have Map entries be remove, once file ops is performed.
 - Create a parallel Thread for each SyncEnity.
 - Add support for modification dates.
   - And thereby eventually support 10 out of 10 file operation types.